NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``EndMonth``                        integer            1 - 12         No        12 (December)                Run period end date
   ``EndDayOfMonth``                   integer            1 - 31         No        31                           Run period end date
   ``CalendarYear``                    integer            > 1600 [#]_    No        2007 (for TMY weather) [#]_  Calendar year (for start day of week)
-  ``DaylightSaving/Enabled``          boolean                           No        true                         Daylight savings enabled?
+  ``DaylightSaving/Enabled``          boolean                           No        true                         Daylight saving enabled?
   ==================================  ========  =======  =============  ========  ===========================  =====================================

   .. [#] BeginMonth/BeginDayOfMonth date must occur before EndMonth/EndDayOfMonth date (e.g., a run period from 10/1 to 3/31 is invalid).